WWE Raw Chicago: Are Undertaker, Balor Scheduled? Plus Bayley, Goldberg Reaction

 Regardless of what is planned for Balor, however, most feel that the company needs to get him involved tonight in order to adequately promote a WrestleMania match.

-WWE Raw in Chicago is also expected to be memorable tonight in that it could see a face-to-face showdown between new Universal Champion Goldberg and his WrestleMania opponent Brock Lesnar.
+WWE Raw in Chicago is also expected to be memorable tonight in that it could see a face-to-face showdown between new Universal Champion Goldberg and his WrestleMania opponent, Brock Lesnar.
 The two have been kept relatively separated from one another in recent months following the former’s return to the company and stunning surprise upset at WWE Survivor Series last November.

 Backstage at WWE Raw Chicago, officials are believed to be optimistic in Goldberg being a successful champion for the company in light of some of the reactions he has been receiving.

-In fact, per Ringside News, WWE rumors indicate that chairman Vince McMahon has been a huge fan of the big-fight feel of the Goldberg-Lesnar encounters, and feels that putting the title into their planned second rematch could make WrestleMania way more memorable than it otherwise would have been.
+In fact, per Ringside News, WWE rumors indicate that chairman Vince McMahon has been a huge fan of the big-fight feel of the Goldberg-Lesnar encounters, and he feels that putting the title into their planned second rematch could make WrestleMania way more memorable than it otherwise would have been.

 One other extremely popular performer, Raw Women’s Champion Bayley, could be making a huge impact at WWE Raw Chicago this week.
 Bayley’s reign has been somewhat mired in controversy after ally Sasha Banks inserted herself into two recent matches with Charlotte Flair for the title.

-WWE rumors indicate that, in spite of the nature of Bayley’s recent wins, officials are very high on the rising star’s potential to be a top-tier women’s competitor for years.
-The angle involving Sasha Banks, many feel, could culminate tonight with Banks attacking Bayley and trying to insert herself once again — especially in light of her win over Nia Jax at WWE Fastlane — into the women’s title picture.
+WWE rumors indicate that in spite of the nature of Bayley’s recent wins, officials are very high on the rising star’s potential to be a top-tier women’s competitor for years.
+Many feel that the angle involving Sasha Banks could culminate tonight with Banks attacking Bayley and trying to insert herself once again — especially in light of her win over Nia Jax at WWE Fastlane — into the women’s title picture.

 Meanwhile, former champion Charlotte is expected to be presented as livid over having her undefeated pay-per-view streak ended at Fastlane due to Banks’ interference.